 - I do my job the way I’m told.
 Why don’t they promote me?

 Are those the folks you’d go to with new challenges?
 Are they the ones you’d put in charge of making things happen?
 I don’t think so.

-You’ll need more than just words to motivate yourself
+Beyond just words to motivate

 All those complaints are about what their job isn’t giving them.
 But the real answer to a successful career lies taking action — and in those things you take charge of yourself:

 - Asking to work on projects you’re interested in.

 - Coming up with ways to improve things.

 - Coming up with ways to make more money for the company.

 - Seeing ways to add to your experience rather than just whining about it.